 An exciting new development in the Division is our ability to noninvasively visualize the coronary arteries and the functioning of the cardiac chambers using multidetector CT.
 This technique, known as coronary CT angiography, should be able to replace invasive cardiac catheterization in a significant percentage of patients with suspected heart disease.

-Abdominal Imaging Research and Education
+Abdominal Imaging Research & Education

 Our staff is engaged in research in a variety of areas, including vascular imaging techniques, patient safety issues, dose reduction techniques, gastrointestinal imaging and evaluation of the cancer patient.